oslboreal/BorealServer/README.md

 # BorealClientServer
-Simple client server library with simple sample applications.
+Simple client server library with a simple sample application.